Start main page content

 • Development of efficient and accurate computational methods for analysis of experimental data and theoretical modelling in nuclear structure physics.

-The Nuclear Structure Research Group received funding from the University Research Committee through Research Office recognized as a Programme until 2002 following which funding principally came from the NRF and the Deutsche Forschungsgemeinschaf (DFG) Agreement.
+The Nuclear Structure Research Group received funding from the University Research Committee through the Research Office, recognized as a Programme until 2002, following which funding principally came from the NRF and the Deutsche Forschungsgemeinschaft (DFG) Agreement.

 From top, left to right: K600 Magnetic Spectrometer with Focal Plane Detector Package, GAMKA Coupled with K600, C-Line ∆E-E Gas Ionization Detector, TANDEM Accelerator.